 Actuarial graduates are in demand from a wide range of employers in increasingly diverse areas.
-Most graduates, particularly those that who aim to go on to complete the professional examinations and qualify as Fellows, gain employment with life and general insurance companies, and actuarial consulting firms that service these institutions.
+Most graduates, particularly those who aim to go on to complete the professional examinations and qualify as Fellows, gain employment with life and general insurance companies, and actuarial consulting firms that service these institutions.
 Many graduates gain employment in banks, fund managers and management consulting firms.
 Risk management roles and health insurance are also areas of increasing employment for actuarial graduates.

-The UNSW actuarial degree provides opportunities to study a broader business degrees including finance majors and courses and as a result actuarial graduates are also employed in banks and investment management, in roles that include:
+The UNSW actuarial degree provides opportunities to study broader business degrees including finance majors and courses and as a result actuarial graduates are also employed in banks and investment management, in roles that include:

 - Project, infrastructure and structured finance in investment banking

 - Risk management and derivatives related roles in capital markets, financial markets and treasury

 - Trading related roles in fixed interest or equity derivatives markets

 - Stockbroking, especially as financial sector analysts

 - Quantitative research and performance analytics in funds management